IndustriesPersonal Trainer Marketing

 Special rates and programs are often well received and a good way to get prospective clients paying attention to you and talking about your work.
 For example, one that can be run year round is a program designed to drop dress or suit sizes, aimed at people who have formal events coming up.
 This works especially well if people have a wedding coming up, and there's always one going on.
 If you're confident you can get them even a size or two smaller in a short time, take advantage of that, offer the program.
 People will jump on the opportunity to look their best in a short time for events like that.
 This can be promoted my email, and rates could also be sent via SMS to people who are expressing great interest.
 In addition, it can be automated to run once a month via social media, no matter what sort of special program you have in mind, just to remind people that they can take advantage of short, uniquely priced programs designed for occasions like weddings, or even just a simple quick single-size down program.
 You get to show off what you can do, they get to see the results and maybe convert into regulars.

-Offer the ability to add someone to your membership.
+This is seasoned but results-driven personal training advertising idea: offer the ability to add someone to your membership.
 Promote that.
 Use emails, SMS reminders.
 This would be especially targeted at single accounts that haven't visited in some time.
 Remind them that a workout partner is the surest way to get fit and motivate themselves.
 Send it to prospects, and let them know that they can sign up with a partner.
-This will lead to more of them looking to sign up during that promotion, and will remain for a longer period than people who sign up alone.
+This will lead to more of them looking to sign up during that promotion and will remain for a longer period than people who sign up alone.
 In addition, it's possible that their partners will refer other people, they'll bring in more groups, and even other individual signups.
-By offering a versatile method of singing up, and encouraging people to come in groups, you can become better known for encouraging fitness through means that others might not think of, and become accessible to families, couples and more.
+By offering a versatile method of signing up, and encouraging people to come in groups, you can become better known for encouraging fitness through means that others might not think of, and become accessible to families, couples and more.

 Another big reason that your clients might not stick around is that, simply put, routine is boring.
-Instead of putting out your class schedule in a monthly newsletter, post it on site, as well as in weekly updates.
+Instead of putting out your class schedule or personal trainer ad in a monthly newsletter, post it on site with weekly updates.
 In addition, keep adjusting personal routines with one on one clients as they improve.
 While this might seem like common sense, keeping something new in all the time will keep interest, and reduce churn.
 One of many tools, this is among the most effective because this way nothing feels like routine except for a few basic classes, and you're able to cater to the people that need routine and the ones who need something new.
 In addition, you can send out emails when you have guest trainers coming in to do special programs, something that will also help combat the monotony of a standard gym.
-These email, or even SMS messages will allow your clients to stay on top of your ever-changing schedule, and get the most our of their experience.
+These email, or even SMS messages will allow your clients to stay on top of your ever-changing schedule, and get the most out of their experience.

 Our fax channel allows you a unique capability in B2B communications.
 You can arrange with, for example, a health food store or a family physician to carry flyers or a promotion for you.
 This way, you can send out this month's promotion and code to many places at once to be posted on their bulletin board.
 Those who don't post physical copies can receive emails, and the information can be spread over a wide network of partners at once.
 In return, be sure to mention those partner organizations, and offer specials from them in your workspace.
 This will ensure a mutually beneficial relationship and continued support from local businesses, as well as increasing the number of people locally that know of both organizations.
 Be sure that the partner businesses are in a similar industry, so as to attract qualified leads.

-With multi-user accounts, web tracking and more, you also need to check out our marketing automation page to see what our features are, and what are pricing is like.
+With multi-user accounts, web tracking and more, you also need to check out our marketing automation page to see what our features are, what our pricing is like, and reach out for more personal trainer marketing ideas.
 You can book a demo, or chat with our knowledgeable staff, and even take a 14-day trial that allows you to explore the app before you make a purchase.
-We want to carry the day to day stuff for you so that you have more time and energy for your passion, and if there are industry specific features you can think of that might be helpful, let us know and we'll take them into consideration for you.
+We want to carry the day to day stuff for you so that you have more time and energy for your passion, and if there are industry-specific features you can think of that might be helpful, let us know and we'll take them into consideration for you.